wmh137/ETMeS/README.md

 - if the class of your instrument is not applied, please write it by yourself: inherit `class ins`, override necessary functions and define specific functions of your instrument
 `class myins(ins)`

+Some measurements are applied in `etmes.meas`.
+Instantiate a measurement `m = etmes.meas(exp)` and call its functions.

 ## Future plan

 - add more classes of different instruments